turingschool-projects/kwk-level3-swift/sessions/for_in_loops_lab.markdown

 ## Getting Started

-* On your laptop, find the Xcode application by typing `cmd + space`, typing in `xcode`, then press return
+* On your laptop, start the Xcode application by pressing `cmd + space` to bring up the spotlight window, typing in `xcode`, and then pressing return
 * Click `Get started with a playground`
 * Select 'blank', then click the blue `Next` in the bottom right corner
 * You will be prompted to save this file.
 The default name is `MyPlayground` - let's change that to "For-In Loops", then click the blue `Create` button in the bottom right corner

 ### For-In Loops

 Sometimes we want to create code that will repeat for a specific number of times.
 Imagine making pancakes.
 There's a lot of repetitive tasks!
-Pour the batter, wait, flip the pancake, wait, re-butter the pan, repeat the process until you have a delicious stack ready for some syrup.
+Pour the batter, wait, flip the pancake, wait, re-butter the pan, amd then repeat the process until you have a delicious stack ready for some syrup.
 It would be great if we could just tell a robot, "Make twelve pancakes!"
 In code, we can actually write a for-in loop - which is just a bit of code that will do whatever we tell it to do, however many times we want.

 #### Expected